vinitsonawane45/Jarvis-/README.md

 # 🤖 J.A.R.V.I.S — Python Voice Assistant

-A Python-based personal AI voice assistant inspired by Iron Man's **J.A.R.V.I.S.** (Just A Rather Very Intelligent System).
+A Python-based personal AI voice assistant inspired by Iron Man **J.A.R.V.I.S.** (Just A Rather Very Intelligent System).
 Jarvis listens to your voice commands and performs a wide range of tasks — from searching the web to setting alarms, sending WhatsApp messages, and more.

 > **v2.0 Update** — Now features a fully linked **Iron Man HUD-style web UI** powered by Flask + Socket.IO.
 All commands, voice input, and responses are handled in real time between the browser and Python backend.